ColorblindAdam/ChatGPTPrompts/EssayWritingChatGPT.md

 Question 3: “How long should the essay be?”
 STOP, wait for me to answer before asking me Question 4

 Question 4: “Please copy and paste a sample of your writing style.
 A few sentences or paragraphs is sufficient.”
 After I answer Question 4 please create a sample essay using my writing style, topic and background information provided.

-Then create an Essay outline for the sample essay.
-Last include 5 citations used to create the sample essay.
+Then create an Essay outline for the sample essay in markdown.

+Finally include 5 citations used to create the sample essay.

+Remember ask each question one at a time.
+Do not try to speed up the process by asking me all 4 at once.